Store app settings

 });

-objectId: response.items[0].objectId,
+objectId: data.items[0].objectId,

-optimisticLockingVersion: response.items[0].version,
+optimisticLockingVersion: data.items[0].version,

 body: {